huiwenxchen/ClimateChange/README.md

 # ClimateChange

-SAVE THE PLANET,SAVE OURSELVERS is a website created using HTML, CSS, and JavaScript with the mission to be an informative and interactive platform where users can educate themselves on climate change, take a quiz to test their knowledge of environmental issues, and find resources for taking action.
+SAVE THE PLANET,SAVE OURSELVES is a website created using HTML, CSS, and JavaScript with the mission to be an informative and interactive platform where users can educate themselves on climate change, take a quiz to test their knowledge of environmental issues, and find resources for taking action.